 To discover the latest adult-friendly options and the current market trends impacting alternative billing, XBIZ World sought out the expert opinions of the best billers in adult.
 Here’s what they had to say:

 Contactless payments, electronic wallets, apps, and cryptocurrencies have been topics of conversation in billing for the last few years.
 Being able to accept payments as simply and effortlessly as possible has been tantamount to most of the merchants we serve. —Mia Hyun, Mobius Payments

-Mobius Payments CEO Mia Hyun told XBIZ that rapid technological innovation is one of the biggest factors impacting all aspects of the billing process — including the development of alternative billing methods and payment practices.
+Mobius Payments CEO Mia Zhu told XBIZ that rapid technological innovation is one of the biggest factors impacting all aspects of the billing process — including the development of alternative billing methods and payment practices.

-“Contactless payments, electronic wallets, apps, and cryptocurrencies have been topics of conversation in billing for the last few years,” Hyun says.
+“Contactless payments, electronic wallets, apps, and cryptocurrencies have been topics of conversation in billing for the last few years,” Zhu says.
 “Being able to accept payments as simply and effortlessly as possible has been tantamount to most of the merchants we serve.”

 According to NETbilling President Mitch Farber, “alternative payments” can include one-click purchases and cross sells between merchants, both of which can have an enormous impact on online merchant’s bottom lines — regardless of the payment method.

 This opens up the topic to become one of creativity, and not just one of transaction technology.